Vendicated/WebpackGrabber/README.md

 ## Installation

-Install a Userscript manager, I recommend [ViolentMonkey](https://violentmonkey.github.io/) and just click View Raw
+- Install a Userscript manager, I recommend [ViolentMonkey](https://violentmonkey.github.io/)
+- [Download the UserScript](https://github.com/Vendicated/WebpackGrabber/raw/main/WebpackGrabber.user.js) - Your UserScript manager should automatically prompt to install it, if not, just import it manually